AAUW-HARRISONBURG BRANCH PROGRAMS — 2018-2019

 Most programs are open to the public

-December 2, Saturday 10am to 12noon.
+December 1, Saturday 10am to 12noon.
 “Holiday Tea” & LAF Fund-raiser at the home of Susan Wheaton.
-Bring a finger food, bid on gift baskets, or make a donation to LAF.
+Bring a finger food.
+Bid on gift baskets, or make a donation to LAF.

 Note: Our Branch is a co-sponsor of this event.